MissVeronica/expire-users/README.md

 * Expire Users - User Reminder = If template is active an email is sent to the user as a Reminder of the upcoming User Role Expiration.
 * Expire Users - User Role Expired = If template is active an email is sent to the User when the User Role is expired.
 * Expire Users - Admin about User Role Expired = If template is active an email is sent to the Site Admin about an User Role being expired.
-* Expire Users - Admin about User Role Renewal = If template is active an email is sent to the Site Admin about a renewal by an Account with Expired User Role.
+* Expire Users - Admin about User Role Renewal = If template is active an email is sent to the Site Admin about a renewal by an Account with Expired User Role or via WP All Users backend renewal.

 ## 2. Plugin functions
 ### 2.1 Placeholders